 Unfortunately, Thom faced intense pressure from the archaeological world to corrupt his research for English Heritage's monetary gain.
 This led to a web of deceit that transformed Stonehenge into a cash cow requiring a constant stream of lies to maintain the status quo.

-Consequently, impartial regulation (where have I heard that before?) is needed within the field of Stonehenge archaeology for any significant progress to occur.
-It is not prudent to rely on the statements of archaeologists.
-Archaeologists should not be given the power to dominate the industry to the detriment of the truth.
-Nor should they be allowed to mark their homework free of independent verification and also to spread false information through the media with the assistance of several well-known personalities.
+Consequently, impartial regulation is needed within the field of Stonehenge archaeology for significant progress to occur.
+It is not prudent to rely solely on the statements of archaeologists.
+Archaeologists should not have the power to dominate the industry to the detriment of the truth, nor should they be allowed to mark their own work without independent verification.
+Additionally, they should not spread false or incorrect information through the media with the assistance of well-known personalities.

 The News.
 Sept 2024.
 This is also published in AveburyDecoded.com, the sister site to this one.